 Mary Elizabeth Ames blends genetics with fiction to illustrate how genes work, how they are inherited, their complexity, and the role they play in both health and disease.

-Mary Elizabeth Ames penned the stories Homo transformans: The Origin and Nature of the Species, H’Ilgraith, and Raephela.
+Mary Elizabeth Ames penned the stories Homo transformans: The Origin and Nature of the Species, H’Ilgraith, Raephela, and Dragona.

 Ms. Ames has a Master of Science degree in biology and has taught pathophysiology at the graduate level.
 She has worked in the healthcare arena for more than 30 years.

 Mary Elizabeth incorporates the science of biology and genetics into her narratives to imbue a sense of realism into the story and to provide an understanding of how genes function, especially in Homo sapiens.
 She hopes that people will glean from the story the significance of gene functions and gain greater awareness of the role genes play in maintaining well-being and in treating disease.

 The Role of Genes in Personalized Health Care